luizomf/simple_typescript_only_start_project/README.md

 ## Compilation using the same folder structure

-If you want TypeScript to transpile (compile) all your files using the same structure you wrote your them (folders and files), do the following.
+If you want TypeScript to transpile (compile) all your files using the same structure you wrote them (folders and files), follow the the steps bellow.

 Change `outDir` configuration in `tsconfig.json` from: